awesome-llm-papers/awesome-llm-papers.github.io/_publications/shridhar2020aligning.markdown

 citations: 55
 bibkey: shridhar2020aligning
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2010.03768'}]
-tags: [Efficiency and Optimization, Reinforcement Learning, Agentic, Training Techniques]
+tags: [Reinforcement Learning, Agentic, Efficiency and Optimization, Training Techniques, Evaluation]
 ---
 Given a simple request like Put a washed apple in the kitchen fridge, humans can reason in purely abstract terms by imagining action sequences and scoring